Sunday, September 28, 2003

 Wednesday, September 24, 2003

 Eating is becoming troublesome.
 Foods that I know are delicious don't taste delicious, and I'm starting to have to sort of choke it all down.
 It is hard not to be afraid.
 It is hard to live for today and not be daunted by the months that stretch out ahead.
-If it were just like it is today, there would be no problem.
+If it were just like it is today there would be no problem.
 But HG is not here yet.
-Today the battle is cake, but it can get so, so very much worse.
+Today the battle is cake, but it can get so very much worse.

 I can feel HG coming.
 It's like a big dog barking in the distance.
 But God is bigger.
 Sometimes it is hard to remember in deep suffering, but I must never forget.